SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/Tutorials/EPM_Introduction_Tutorial.md

 ## Step 3: Use EPM relations to filter out alarms

-1. At this point, all of the collectors have pinged their endpoint devices and there are a lot of **Station** alarms created.
-This is caused because many of these **Stations** only have 1 **Endpoint** associated to them.
-You can filter these out to only show **Station** alarms where the issue is only present on the **Station**, and not an alarm on the **Hub** level, the parent entity.
+At this point, all of the collectors have pinged their endpoint devices, and a lot of station alarms are created.
+This happens because many of these stations only have 1 endpoint associated with them.
+You can filter these alarms to only show station alarms where the issue is only present on the station and not on the "Hub" parent entity level.

+1. Right-click the *EPM Training FE* element and select *Protocols & Templates* > *View alarm template 'Alarm_Default'*.

-1. Open the alarm template assigned to the *EPM Training FE* element.
-This can be done in the right click menu.
+   This will open the alarm template assigned to the *EPM Training FE* element.

    ![Opening the alarm template from the context menu](~/user-guide/images/EPM_GS_step_3_1.png)

-1. Navigate to the **Station** alarms, they should be all the way to the bottom.
-Take note of the row for *Percentage Unreachable Endpoints* and scroll all the way to the right.
-Under the conditions column, select that cell and *\<New>*
+1. In the alarm template, scroll down to the *Station* section and locate the *Percentage Unreachable Endpoints* parameter, then scroll to the right until you can see the *Condition* column.

+1. In the *Condition* column, click the row of the *Percentage Unreachable Endpoints* parameter, and select *\<New>*.

    ![Adding a new condition](~/user-guide/images/EPM_GS_step_3_2.gif)

-1. Here we will be creating the relation to filter any *Station Unreachable Endpoints* alarms when the parent Hub is also in alarm for the same KPI.
-Name the relation *Hub Relation*.
-Under the condition filter, select the *Hub Overview Table: Percentage Unreachable Endpoints* parameter.
-Change the *Equal to* comparer to *Greater than* and in the *\<Click to select>* field we will put 24.9 so if the parent hub has more than or equal to 25% Unreachable Endpoints the Station alarm will be ignored.
+1. Configure an alarm template condition to filter out any *Station Unreachable Endpoints* alarms when the parent hub is also in alarm for the same KPI:

+   1. Name the condition *Hub Relation*.

+   1. Click *Select a filter* and select the *Hub Overview Table: Percentage Unreachable Endpoints* parameter.

+   1. Click *Equal to* and select *Greater than* instead.

+   1. Click *\<Click to select>* and enter the value `24.9`.

+   With this configuration, if the parent hub has 25% or more unreachable endpoints, the station alarm will be ignored.

    ![Alarm condition configuration](~/user-guide/images/EPM_GS_step_3_3.png)

-1. click *OK* to save the condition and *OK* again to save the alarm template.
+1. Click *OK* to save the condition and *OK* again to save the alarm template.

 The system should now have a large decrease in critical alarms.

 ## Step 4: Using the EPM Feed in Dashboards and Low-Code Apps